Is Your Business Stuck in Zombieland?

 More Leadership Half-Truths

 Many leaders operate from half-truths or outright misconceptions about leadership.
 Here are more examples, adding to our prior post, “10 Leadership Myths and Half-Truths.”
-Half-Truth: Leaders Hire the Most Competent People Yes, leaders hire for competencies and skills, but equally important is to hire and promote people with character, emotional intelligence, and cultural fit.
-We … Read more
+Half-Truth: Leaders Hire the Most Competent People Yes, leaders hire for competencies and skills, but equally important is to hire and promote people with character, emotional intelligence, and cultural fit. … Read more

 The 3 Questions Asked of Every Leader